Postpartum Concerns

 Perinatal Mood & Anxiety Disorders

-Some of your reactions and emotions may even surprise you, especially if they seem negative.
+Pregnancy and childbirth are major life events for women and their families.
+The transition to motherhood comes with joy, happiness, and many challenges.
+Your reactions and emotions may surprise you, especially if they seem negative.
 Hormones and emotions are closely connected.
-These changes, along with the lack of sleep in the first few days after having a baby, can cause mood swings leading to sudden bouts of sadness or crying.
+These changes and the lack of sleep in the first few days after having a baby can cause mood swings, leading to sudden bouts of sadness or crying.

 While not all postpartum mood disorders are preventable, there are some ways to lower your risk.
 If things seem to be getting worse despite your efforts or you are worried about the way you are feeling/thinking, ask your doctor to talk to a Woman’s social worker about different treatment options.